Niffy/AndEngineTMXTiledMapExtension/README.md

 ###Features

 - Tile Objects can be drawn on Isometric maps
-- Polygons and Polylines points are parsed but not converted
+- Polygons and Polylines points can now be converted to scene coordinates for isometric maps using a ConvertIsometricPixelToScene object

 ### Notes
 Be careful when designing layers, as having layers impacts on the performance negatively.
-So avoid large maps and many layers
+So avoid large maps and many layers.